PatrickJHess/Vol-3-Chap-2-Chap-3/_build/html/_sources/Machanics_Of_Bond_Pricces.md

-# The Mechanics Of Bond Pricing
+# The Mechanics of Bond Pricing

 This chapter focuses on essential date manipulation skills for finance professionals, introducing several new functions.
 The most significant is <font color='green'>accrued_interest()</font>.
 Accrued interest calculations are often complex, but understanding the concepts is crucial.
 Although bonds are quoted 'clean' (without accrued interest), they trade 'dirty' (with accrued interest).
 The purpose here is to thoroughly demonstrate the concepts and calculations, but not to require memorizing every detail.

-## Bond Prices And Accrued Interest
+## Bond Prices and Accrued Interest

 The transaction price (or dirty price) of a coupon bond is the sum of its quoted (or clean) price and accrued interest.
 Accrued interest is the allocation of a coupon payment between payment dates.
 It's worth noting that accrued interest determines how taxable interest income is allocated between purchasers and sellers of a bond.

-### Illustrating Accrued Interest With Five Maturity Dates
+### Illustrating Accrued Interest with Five Maturity Dates

 Two time periods are required to calculate accrued interest: